DoctorDalek1963/nixos-config/home-manager/dyson/tasks.md

 3. xremap dd@ and ddd@ expansions
 4. Install MangoHUD with hotkey to toggle
 5. Use NightThemeSwitcher's command functionality to symlink the correct GTK4 themes when switching themes
+6. Use AirStatus to show airpod charge in status bar in GNOME on laptops